 You’re left with deep pain, shame and bitterness, in your mind and heart.
 You might be thinking you desperately need them back.

-So you need to break the trauma bond,
+So you need to break the trauma bond.

-Those highs and lows of a relationship with a narcissist actually release, the chemicals oxytocin, which encourages the bonding, endogenous opioids – responsible for pleasure, pain, withdrawal, dependence; a corticotropin-releasing factor which involves withdrawal, and stress; and dopamine which is connected to the craving, seeking, wanting the narcissist back, even when they’ve caused you extreme pain.
+Those highs and lows of a relationship with a narcissist actually release, the chemicals oxytocin, which encourages the bonding, endogenous opioids – responsible for pleasure, pain, withdrawal, dependence; a corticotropin-releasing factor which involves removal, and stress; and dopamine which is connected to the craving, seeking, wanting the narcissist back, even when they’ve caused you extreme pain.

 Another method to try is radical acceptance.

-You may be suffering anger and resentment towards the person that hurt you, towards others and towards the world at large, holding onto your anger will not help your healing, your resentment is intense, you want the other person to know just how much they hurt you.
-They either don’t recognise that they hurt you and blame you or if they do your anger towards them, only distract them from their own failings and guilt, taking it out on them, will not teach them, it will only hurt you more.
+You may be suffering anger and resentment towards the person that hurt you, towards others and towards the world at large, holding onto your anger will not help your healing, your resentment is intense, you want the other person to know just how much they’ve hurt you.
+They either don’t recognise that they hurt you and blame you or if they do your anger towards them, only distracts them from their own failings and guilt, taking it out on them, will not teach them, it will only hurt you more.

-This doesn’t mean you have to accept them, embrace them, this means you stand up for yourself with respect toward you, you move forward with your life, stronger wiser and with the knowledge, you didn’t have before.
+This doesn’t mean you have to accept them, embrace them, this means you stand up for yourself with respect toward you, you move forward with your life, stronger wiser, and with the knowledge, you didn’t have before.
 Strengthen your support system, rebuild and strengthen your boundaries, stand up for yourself in effective ways.

-Sometimes we do forget and forgive to easily and go back to those who hurt us as in that moment they’re making us happy again, the answer to this is you’ve tried that before, how did it work out for you?
-If you’re the same as me it just resulted in more suffering, it might be incredibly hard right now, but you need to take your life into a different direction, as that one not working out for you.
+Sometimes we do forget and forgive too easily and go back to those who hurt us as in that moment they’re making us happy again, the answer to this is you’ve tried that before, how did it work out for you?
+If you’re the same as me it just resulted in more suffering, it might be incredibly hard right now, but you need to take your life into a different direction, as that one is not working out for you.

-The narcissist will enjoy you trying to do that, the best thing you can do is move on for yourself, leave them be, let them have what they have as they’ll never be happy, you can start over, you’re never too old and it’s never too late, you can create your happiness again.
+The narcissist will enjoy you trying to do that, the best thing you can do is move on for yourself, leave them be, let them have what they have as they’ll never be happy, you can start over, you’re never too old, and it’s never too late, you can create your happiness again.

 You need to be objective, don’t run away from the grief, the sadness and the loss, take it on, accept it.

-The narcissist can not be helped, they can not be rescued, if you still love them or hate them, you have to work through it all.
+The narcissist can not be helped, and they can not be rescued, if you still love them or hate them, you have to work through it all.

 No one can love them back to life, the more you play with them, the more pain you’ll suffer.
 You need to accept and let go of the idea you can help them.